 "Come again?"

-"You know, it was obvious that you were thinking of her when you were making love to me this afternoon."
+"You know, it was obvious that you were thinking of her when you made love to me this afternoon."

 "What would prompt you to say that?"

-"A girl always knows when the man she's intimate with is having thoughts of someone else. "
+"A girl always knows when the man she's intimate with is thinking of someone else. "

 Mac shuffled in his seat, grappling with how to answer her question.
 He knew that Anneliese's observation was accurate.
 The Angel had been on his mind; his mind had drifted during their lovemaking.